signalfx/collectd-jenkins/README.md

 * IncludeMetric - Advanced Metrics from the `/metrics/<MetricsKey>/metrics` endpoint can be included individually
 * ExcludeMetric - Advanced Metrics from the `/metrics/<MetricsKey>/metrics` endpoint can be excluded individually
 * Dimension - Add extra dimensions to your metrics
+* ExcludeJobMetrics - Flag to specify whether to exclude calls to `/json/api` for all jobs and builds.

 ### SSL/TLS